2022 FA Trophy final

 The 2022 FA Trophy Final was an association football match played at Wembley Stadium, London, on 22 May 2022.
 It was contested between National League teams Wrexham and Bromley.
 The match decided the winners of the 2021–22 FA Trophy, a knockout tournament comprising clubs from teams at levels 5–8 of the English National League System.
 It was Wrexham's third appearance in the final and the second for Bromley.
 Bromley won the match 1-0 therefore claiming the trophy for the first time.

+The match is featured in episode 16 of the first season of the docuseries Welcome to Wrexham.